Monitoring protects your easement in perpetuity

 Contributions to Stewardship and Enforcement Funds

-A donation to Ausbon Sargent's Stewardship and Enforcement Funds is required based on the Trust’s best estimate of the cost of monitoring, administering, and enforcing the restrictions over time.
+A donation to Ausbon Sargent's board designated Stewardship and Enforcement Funds is required based on the Trust’s best estimate of the cost of monitoring, administering, and enforcing the restrictions over time.
 The schedule for estimating the required donations is based on actual and anticipated costs.
-For further details, please contact one of our land protection specialists at 603-526-6555.
+For further details, please contact our land protection specialist at 603-526-6555.